floriandejonckheere/falqon/docs/architecture.md

 - `{name}`: list of message identifiers on the queue
 - `{name}:id`: message identifier sequence
 - `{name}:processing`: list of message identifiers being processed
+- `{name}:dead`: list of message identifiers that have been discarded
 - `{name}:messages:{id}`: message contents for identifier `{id}`
 - `{name}:retries:{id}`: retry count for identifier `{id}`